Measurement in quantum mechanics: State change due to measurement

-This has historically been known as the "reduction of the wave packet" or the "collapse of the wavefunction".
+Lüders rule has historically been known as the "reduction of the wave packet" or the "collapse of the wavefunction".
 The pure state $|i\rangle$ implies a probability-one prediction for any von Neumann observable that has $|i\rangle$ as an eigenvector.
 Introductory texts on quantum theory often express this by saying that if a quantum measurement is repeated in quick succession, the same outcome will occur both times.
 This is an oversimplification, since the physical implementation of a quantum measurement may involve a process like the absorption of a photon; after the measurement, the photon does not exist to be measured again.

 We can define a linear, trace-preserving, completely positive map, by summing over all the possible post-measurement states of a POVM without the normalisation:

 It is an example of a quantum channel, and can be interpreted as expressing how a quantum state changes if a measurement is performed but the result of that measurement is lost.